ADHD, By the Numbers

 Girls with ADHD are more than 5 times more likely than boys with ADHD to be diagnosed with

-- Girls with ADHD are 3 times more likely to be treated for depression before receiving their ADHD diagnosis.
+- Girls with ADHD are 3 times more likely to be treated for a mood disorder before receiving their ADHD diagnosis.

 - One-third of women with ADHD have anxiety disorders, and almost half of those have considered suicide.